-- Place the grated cucumber in a strainer and gently squeeze down to remove as much water as possible.
+Place the grated cucumber in a strainer or cheese cloth and gently squeeze down to remove as much water as possible.
 You should have a moist pulp when done.

 - In a bowl place the Greek yogurt, salt, pepper, and garlic, then stir to combine.

-- Add in the strained cucumber, then stir in the dill, and the nutmeg.
+Add in the cucumber, then stir in the dill, and the nutmeg.
 Drizzle with olive oil, and top with chopped mint if desired.

 Originally published July 2017 and updated June 2020.